nirmalsinhp/read_notes/modernCPP.md

 - does not work with { }, as {} cant be perfect forwarded.
 - make shared has 2 other issues.
     - when using with custom allocater, and class specific new & delete it does not work.
-    - and as long as weak count does not goes to 0, control block is not deleted & thus when using make shared, object is also not deleted as long as there is any waek pointer reference.
+    - and as long as weak count does not goes to 0, control block is not deleted & thus when using make shared, object is also not deleted as long as there is any weak pointer reference.

 ### When using the Pimpl Idiom, define special member functions in the implementation file.
 - Pimpl idiom helps with compilation times & indirection.